 Requirements for Application

-- Applicants must be enrolled as full-time students or accepted at Northern Illinois University.
+- You must be enrolled as a full-time student or accepted at NIU.

-- Undergraduate applicants must have already studied a Southeast Asian language at least at the beginning level before applying for this fellowship; they must be entering the intermediate or advanced (2nd year or beyond) study of a Southeast Asian language to qualify.
+- You must have already studied a Southeast Asian language at least at the beginning level before applying for this fellowship; you must be entering the intermediate or advanced (second year or beyond) level to qualify.

-- Applicants must compile the following documents into a single PDF file and submit it to firstname.lastname@example.org at the Center by 4:30 p.m. on February 1:
+- You must compile the following documents into a single PDF file and submit it to firstname.lastname@example.org at CSEAS by 4:30 p.m.
+February 1: